nachocaru/xaprb.com/content/blog/2008-06-15-what-is-it-like-to-write-a-technical-book.md

 	<li>Revise</li>
 	<li>Send to the editor</li>
 	<li>Revise</li>
-	<li>Repeat, repeat, repeat&#8230;</li>
+	<li>Repeat, repeat, repeat...</li>
 </ul>

 <p>That's roughly what it takes to get something ready for tech review.
 Each chapter went to the editor or assistant editor about three times, and back to Peter at least once or twice.
 Peter's revisions were exhaustive (and exhausting) and sometimes a lot of work to figure out what to do with.
 He also added a lot of depth in many cases, which required rewriting and re-outlining.
-(Remember my advice about outlining to an insane level of detail before beginning to write&#8230;?).
+(Remember my advice about outlining to an insane level of detail before beginning to write...?).
 All of these steps also took a lot of time, because it was a lot of work for Peter, too.
 He was also doing a lot of onsite consulting, moving his whole family to the USA, and keeping Percona going at the same time.
 I honestly have no idea how he did it.</p>

 <p>At the "end" of this process, the chapters were reasonably feature-complete, but with large sections marked TODO because they were waiting on one of the authors, an "external network call" to Heikki or someone, or a benchmark.
 Still, things have to go to the tech reviewers at some point.
 From then on, the process was</p>